Asayyed1/Asayyed1/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ... python.com
-- 📫 How to reach me ...idk thta
+- 📫 How to reach me ...idk that

 <!---
 Asayyed1/Asayyed1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.